ethanstreetsystems/contradictory-intelligence/docs/phase1_architecture.md

 Goal: prove the system can automatically collect market information and show it in one place.

-Define what Phase 1 includes and excludes.
+Define what Version 1.0 includes and excludes.

 ---